-The core Beltane team can deliver workshops suitable for PhD students and others new to public engagement with research.
-These include the NCCPE’s Research in Context, a basic communications toolkit (covering topics like jargon), and the experiential Research in Context programme.
+The core Beltane team delivered workshops suitable for PhD students and others new to public engagement with research.
+These included the NCCPE’s Research in Context, a basic communications toolkit (covering topics like jargon), and the experiential Research Communication in Action programme.

-We offer a range of courses which help researchers and public engagement professionals to work with members of the public instead of talking ‘at’ them.
-Examples include Public Engagement Beyond Public Lectures (runs each autumn) and How to Design a Public Engagement Process.
+The core team offered a range of courses which help researchers and public engagement professionals to work with members of the public instead of talking ‘at’ them.
+Examples include Public Engagement Beyond Public Lectures and How to Design a Public Engagement Process.
 Oliver Escobar and Wendy Faulkner designed and delivered these courses, and continue to deliver versions of them through the IAD at the University of Edinburgh.

 Social media and blogs

-We have commissioned training on social media for public engagement and blogging (including video blogs) on an as-needs basis.
-Barbara Melville (formerly of Illicit Ink and former Writer in Residence at the MRC Regenerative Medicine) has delivered much of the blogging training; Simon Clews, Nicole Osborne and Louise Connelly also delivered excellent sessions.
+The Beltane core team commissioned training on social media for public engagement and blogging (including video blogs) on an as-needs basis.
+Barbara Melville (formerly of Illicit Ink and former Writer in Residence at the MRC Regenerative Medicine) delivered much of the blogging training; Simon Clews, Nicole Osborne and Louise Connelly also delivered excellent sessions.

-We can also support a softer version of Pecha Kucha that the wonderful Lisa Thompson has branded ‘snappy storytelling’; the final competition is integral to the training.
+Beltane universities have also offered training in a softer version of Pecha Kucha that the wonderful Lisa Thompson has branded ‘snappy storytelling’; the final competition is integral to the training.

 Edinburgh Fringe training

-Performers in our Cabaret of Dangerous Ideas shows are invited to intend three bootcamps in the run-up to the Edinburgh Fringe.
-These cover everything from finding a publicity-friendly hook for your show to stagecraft and publicity stunts.
+Performers in the Beltane partnership’s Cabaret of Dangerous Ideas shows were invited to attend bootcamps in the run-up to the Edinburgh Fringe.
+These covered everything from finding a publicity-friendly hook for your show to stagecraft and publicity stunts.
 The bootcamps continue to run as Cabaret preparation and are delivered by Susan Morrison and Fair Pley’s Stephen Wright.

 Impact and influence

-We have commission VOX training to deliver training on impact and influence skills.
-This training is especially useful for those who need to drive culture change (in public engagement, or any other field) while wielding little formal authority.
+The core team commissioned VOX training to deliver training on impact and influence skills.
+This training was especially useful for those who need to drive culture change (in public engagement, or any other field) while wielding little formal authority.

-We have offered evaluation surgeries, and also host Eric Jensen’s rigorous evaluation training.
+The core team offered evaluation surgeries, and also hosted Eric Jensen’s evaluation training.

 Traditional science communication

-We recognise that more traditional science communication still has a place, and is often still the way into public engagement for researchers in STEM subjects.
-We’ve run training on science busking and gamification (both on an as-needs basis) and running successful science festival workshops and drop-ins (usually runs in March).
+The core team recognised that more traditional science communication still has a place, and is often still the way into public engagement for researchers in STEM subjects.
+The core team ran training on science busking and gamification (both on an as-needs basis) and running successful science festival workshops and drop-ins (usually runs in March).
 Aspects of this training were delivered variously by Lewis Hou, Sian Hickson, Lisa Thompson, members of Eureka Edinburgh and Tom Pringle and James Piercy of Science Made Simple.

 Working with schools